swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-traits.md

 express configurable compilation or optional dependencies.
 This section is going to list a few of those use-cases.

-### Minimizing build times and binary size

-Some packages offer different but adjacent functionality such as the `swift-collections` package.
-To reduce build time and binary size impact `swift-collections` offers multiple different products and users can choose which one they need.
-This works however, it comes with the downside that if the implementation wants to share code between the different modules it needs to create internal targets.
-Furthermore, the user has to declare a dependency on different products and import each product module individually.

 ### Pluggable dependencies

 Some packages want to make it configurable what underlying technology is used.